Freddy Schmidt

 Schmidt entered the majors in 1944 with the St. Louis Cardinals, playing for them one year before joining military service during World War II.
 In his rookie season, Schmidt went 7–3 with a 3.15 earned run average, two shutouts, and five saves to help his team to clinch the National League pennant.
 He also pitched 3.1 scoreless innings of relief in Game 3 of the 1944 World Series, won by the Cardinals over the St. Louis Browns in six games.

 After his discharge, Schmidt rejoined St. Louis in 1946 but he was not the same after that.
 He divided his playing time with the Cardinals, Phillies and Cubs in 1947, his last major league season.

 In a three-season career, Schmidt posted a 13–11 record with 98 strikeouts and a 3.75 ERA in 85 appearances, including 15 starts, three complete games, two shutouts, five saves, and 225.1 innings.

-Schmidt died on November 17, 2012.

-At the time of his death, Schmidt (96) was recognized as the fourth oldest living major league ballplayer.
-From November 2011 until his death, he was the oldest to have played for a World Series–winning team.
-He was also the oldest living player for the Cardinals and Phillies.
+A resident of Wind Gap, Pennsylvania from 1994 until his death, Schmidt continued to attend Philadelphia Phillies alumni events all the way until August 2012.
+Schmidt died at Lehigh Valley Hospital in Muhlenberg Township on November 17, 2012 at age 96.
+At the time of his death, he was the fourth oldest-living major league player and believed to be the oldest active World Series champion.
+He would have a military funeral.